 Today, to give you support, I'm asking parents to share their resolutions.
 We're all in this together, and we all need support.

-- Take care of myself better so I can be a more present with my child.
+- Take care of myself better by going to bed an hour earlier, so I can be a more present with my child.

-- Spend time each day connecting with each of my children individually.
-The things I 'have' to get done can wait because they are only so little for
+- Spend ten minutes each day connecting with each of my children individually.
+The things I 'have' to get done can wait because they are only so little for so long.

 - Step away from the phone, and towards my kids.